Drug Evaluation Committee 2011-36 Retention of (Copies of) Written Consent by Investigator Site

 2. Can we consider the above case as a problem under GCP?

-When obtaining consent, the investigator must deliver to the subject a copy of the consent document signed or sealed by the investigator and the subject, together with the explanation document (GCP Articles 51 and 53).
+When obtaining consent, the investigator must deliver to the subject a copy of the consent document signed or sealed by the investigator and the subject, together with the explanatory document (GCP Articles 51 and 53).
 Furthermore, according to the "Documents and Records Pertaining to Clinical Trials" (a communication from the Evaluation and Management Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare), "45.1 Consent document with name and seal or signature (including revised version)" must be kept at the site of the study.
-The original consent document is to be kept at the site of the medical institution conducting the study.
-The original consent document must be stored appropriately so that it can be presented in case of an investigation by the regulatory authority or an audit by the sponsor's auditor, etc. The clinical trial must be conducted in accordance with GCP.
+The original consent document should be kept at the Investigator Site.
+The Investigator Site is obliged to present the original consent document in the event of an investigation by the regulatory authority or an audit by the sponsor's auditor, etc., and the document must be stored appropriately to be able to respond to such investigations.

 Clinical trials must be conducted in accordance with GCP.
 ICH-GCP 4.8.11 also stipulates that subjects should obtain a copy of the consent document rather than the original, as follows